LMWafer/orb-slam-3-ready/README.md

 cd /dpds/ORB_SLAM3/
 ```

-You may want a better control on what's inside the image.
+You may want better control of what's inside the image.
 To this matter you will find here :

 - Image *Dockerfile*.
 Note that **orb-slam-3-ready** lays on top of **realsense-ready**.
 Modify that by changing `FORM` instruction in *Dockerfile-orb*.
 Don't forget general usage dependencies that came along realsense-ready image !